 Internet-based, business-to-business electronic commerce requires the secure transmission of confidential information over public networks.
-Security breaches of networks on which netsourced products are used or well-publicized security breaches affecting the Internet in general, could significantly harm our business, operating results and financial condition.
-We cannot be certain that advances in computer capabilities, new discoveries in the field of cryptography, or other developments will not result in a compromise or breach of the models we use to protect content and transactions on the networks on which the netsourced products or proprietary information in our databases.
-Anyone who is able to circumvent our security measures could misappropriate proprietary, confidential customer information or cause interruptions in our operations.
+Several of our products, including our new personal credit management product, are accessed through the Internet.
+Consumers using the Internet to access their personal information will demand the secure transmission of such data.
+Security breaches in connection with the delivery of our products and services, including our netsourced products and Score Power service, or well-publicized security breaches affecting the Internet in general, could significantly harm our business, operating results and financial condition.
+We cannot be certain that advances in computer capabilities, new discoveries in the field of cryptography, or other developments will not result in a compromise or breach of the technology we use to protect content and transactions on the networks on which the netsourced products and the proprietary information in our databases are accessed or on which the Score Power service is made available.
+Anyone who is able to circumvent our security measures or the security measures of our business partners could misappropriate proprietary, confidential customer information or cause interruptions in our operations.
 We may be required to incur significant costs to protect against security breaches or to alleviate problems caused by such breaches.
-Further, a well-publicized compromise of security could deter people from using the Internet to conduct transactions that involve transmitting confidential information.
+Further, a well-publicized compromise of security could deter people and businesses from using the Internet to conduct transactions that involve transmitting confidential information.